Tangy Pasta Salad with Tomatoes, Peppers and Olives

 Vegetable Pasta Salad

-I love that this Italian Penne Pasta Salad can be set out and then forgotten about.
-I never have to worry about a mayo-free pasta salad spoiling quickly in the sun.
+You’ll love that this Italian Penne Pasta Salad can be set out and then forgotten about.
+There are no worries about a no mayo pasta salad spoiling in the sun.

 This Garlicky Spinach Pasta Salad and this Summer Israeli Couscous Salad are excellent salads that are perfect for summer.